anshuman-rai-27/Suno-Bot/README.md

 replace anshumanrishi27@gmail.com with your gmail

+* Change the csv file with same header as in sample csv with same file name.

 * The chrome profile path you provide make sure that your gmail is logined on that chrome before initializing the script